Beirym/Telegram-Usernames-Checker/README.md

 # Disadvanatges

 	The program cannot check the nickname reserved by Telegram itself (these are nicknames when trying to use which Telegram gives an error - "Ivalid link")

+# Important

+It's fun programm, which is not used in real projects.